Step 6. Enable Hierarchy Restore

-- Set the Restore object hierarchy toggle to On.
+- Set the Restore objects hierarchy toggle to On.

 Hierarchy restore can affect hundreds or thousands of records in Salesforce, and restoring even a single record and validating results can be tedious.
-That is why if you enable the hierarchy restore functionality, you can select a maximum of 10 Salesforce records to recover in one restore session.
-You can modify the default restore limits as described in Configuring Advanced Settings.
+That is why if you enable the hierarchy restore functionality, you can select a maximum of 100 Salesforce records to recover in one restore session.
+To change this limit, modify the hierarchy.restore.on.max.input.records parameter value as described in section Configuring Advanced Settings.

 - To specify the child hierarchy that must be restored, do the following for each record added to the restore session:

 - In the Configure hierarchy for restore.
 Review all records. section, select a record from the Record drop-down list.